Tomnmm/SecureCodingGuidelines/guidelines/g8_SerializationDeserialization/g8_02/README.md

 Object before serialization
 Non Sensitive Data = I wanna be serialized and transferred Sensitive Data = Please don't serialize me
+Non Sensitive Number = 42
 Object has been serialized

 Object has been deserialized
 Non Sensitive Data = I wanna be serialized and transferred Sensitive Data = Please don't serialize me
+Non Sensitive Number = 42
 ```

 **TransientSaveExample.java**
 In the safe example the variable containing the sensitive data is declared `transient`.
 Because of this, the file *SerialFile.dat* does not contains the sensitive data.
+Notice the `null` for  the `Sensitive Data` field.
 Output:
 ```
 Object before serialization
 Non Sensitive Data = I wanna be serialized and transferred Sensitive Data = Please don't serialize me
+Non Sensitive Number = 42
 Object has been serialized

 Object has been deserialized
-Non Sensitive Data = I wanna be serialized and transferred sensitiveData = null
+Non Sensitive Data = I wanna be serialized and transferred Sensitive Data = null
+Non Sensitive Number = 42
 ```

 ## Define the serialPersistentFields array field appropriately & Implement writeObject and use ObjectOutputStream.putField selectively